bartvanerp/SPSsite/content/courses/5cta0/statisticalsignalprocessing_estimation_numerical.md

 \theta=\theta_0-f(\theta_0)\Bigg(\frac{\partial f(\theta)}{\partial\theta}\Bigg|_{\theta=\theta_0}\Bigg)^{-1}
 \end{equation}

-We observe in Fig. X. that, while the solution to the equation above is closer to the actual zero of the function, there is still room for improvement.
+While the solution to the equation above is closer to the actual zero of the function, there is still room for improvement.
 The approximation can be utilized again, this time the first derivative is evaluated on the new estimate.
 The iterative formulation is
 \begin{equation}
 \theta_{m+1}=\theta_m-f(\theta_m)\Bigg(\frac{\partial f(\theta)}{\partial\theta}\Bigg|_{\theta=\theta_m}\Bigg)^{-1}
 \end{equation}